 Restorations - a cautionary note

-I sometimes get enquiries about restoring antique instruments, paricularly bowl-back mandolins.
-The costs of refretting, or resetting the neck and other common repairs are likel;y to be very high compared to the value of the instrument, unless it is from a famous maker or of historic or sentimental value.
-Restoring a worn out antique to a playable working instrument is rarely worthwhile let alone cost-effective and my advice is go find a secondhand modern instrument (or buy one of mine LOL!!) if you really want to play and progress.
+.I sometimes get enquiries about restoring antique instruments, paricularly bowl-back mandolins.
+The costs of refretting, or resetting the neck and other common repairs are likel;y to be high compared to the value of the instrument, Unless the instrument is from a famous maker or of sentimental value, restoration of a worn out antique to a working instrument is rarely worthwhile.
+If you are looking for an instrument to play my advice is look for a secondhand modern instrument (or buy one of mine LOL!!).
+Antique instruments are rarely restorable to an acceptable degree of playability.